sophiejanos/KNES381beautiful-jekyll/video.md

 ![video](images/bikevid.mp4){: .mx-auto.d-block :}
 (Note: The video may take a minute to load or require a page refresh.
 Still having trouble viewing?
 Click [here](images/bikevid.mp4).)

 Data from this motion analysis could be used to compare the athlete's performance to others or to see fluctuations in his cycling patterns (eg. comparing angles in various revolutions).
-Such videos can also be paused to capture more key moments, such as those below:
+Such videos can also be paused to capture key moments, such as those below:

 ![min](images/minang.png){: .mx-auto.d-block :}